anudaridata/movie-ratings-analysis/queries/data/README.md

               user id | age | gender | occupation | zip code
               The user ids are the ones used in the u.data data set.
 ## Note
-Data files are not uploaded to Github due to size.
+Data files are not uploaded to Github due to size. <br>
 Download from the source link here (https://grouplens.org/datasets/movielens/100k/)

 ## Important context
-The dataset was collected between 1995-1998, which explains why most rated movies are from 1970s-1990s.
-No movies after 1999 are included in this dataset.
+The dataset was collected between 1995-1998, meaning no movies after 1998 were used in the survey.